South West Coast Yawl Rowing Association

 The Association has for over thirty years run the South West Championship traditionally run over five regattas at Union Hall, Castletownshend, Baltimore, Schull and Glandore.
 The Association in partnership with the Coastal Rowing Association also runs the Cork County Championships every second year.
 The Association is a member of the Irish Coastal Rowing Federation and member clubs compete at the All Ireland Championships each year at venues around Ireland.

-The Association covers a large area of South West Cork and has eleven affiliated clubs namely:
+The Association covers a large area of South West Cork and has ten affiliated clubs namely:

 - Castletownbere Rowing Club